paweljgit/FittingRoom4AutoRimShop/README.md

 ## Live site url

-https://fittingroom4autorimshop.netlify.app - I invite you check, go ahead and click :)
+https://fittingroom4autorimshop.netlify.app - I invite you to check, go ahead and click :)

 ## What do we have here?